KyleMoran138/FileWatcherService/README.md

   "fileWatcherOptions": {
     "timeDelayInMilliseconds": 60000, //  This is how frequently(in milliseconds) the service will scan the listed files default is one minute
     "emailTitle": "", //  The title/subject/topic of the email
-    "emailBody": "", //  The body of the email that desplays before the listed file errors "emailsToNotify": [ //  A list of emails to send the errors "<emailOne>",
+    "emailBody": "", //  The body of the email that displays before the listed file errors "emailsToNotify": [ //  A list of emails to send the errors "<emailOne>",
       "<emailTwo>"